Vidxyz/paypoc/docs/architecture.md

 ## Core Principles

-1. **Ledger is the Source of Truth**: All financial data resides in the Ledger Service database
+1. **Ledger is the System of Record for Money**: All financial data resides in the Ledger Service database
 2. **Payments Service Never Writes Balances**: Payments service orchestrates but never computes or stores balances
 3. **Kafka is Orchestration, Not Money Truth**: Kafka handles workflow orchestration but financial state is in the ledger
 4. **Single-Merchant Model**: System designed for a single merchant entity